text

 The manager perspective

-the overall goal for the manager is to meet or exceed the agreed upon results working through others.
+The overall goal for the manager is to meet or exceed the agreed upon results working through others.
 To accomplish this a manager must:

 1) Select the task